79th (Hertfordshire Yeomanry) Heavy Anti-Aircraft Regiment, Royal Artillery: Mobilisation

 In June 1939, as the international situation worsened, a partial mobilisation of Anti-Aircraft Command was begun in a process known as 'couverture', whereby each TA AA unit did a month's tour of duty in rotation to man selected gun positions.
 79th (HY) AA Regiment was embodied on 25 June for a partial deployment to gunsites along the south bank of the Thames Estuary, with RHQ at Fort Borstal.
 The availability of equipment at the gunsites was invaluable for training the recruits, and the second half of the month's embodiment was spent at the AA Practice Camp at Bude in Cornwall.

 On 24 August, ahead of the declaration of war, AA Command was fully mobilised and sent to its war stations.
-79th (HY) AA Rgt was under the command of 37th AA Brigade in 6th AA Division, responsible for the defences of South East England, centred on the Thames Estuary and including the airfields of 11 Group of RAF Fighter Command.
+79th (HY) AA Rgt was under the command of 37th AA Brigade in 6th Anti-Aircraft Division, responsible for the defences of South East England, centred on the Thames Estuary and including the airfields of 11 Group of RAF Fighter Command.

 The regiment's immediate task was to deploy two sections to defend Fighter Command's HQ at Bentley Priory near Stanmore in Middlesex.
 This required all four of the regiment's 3-inch guns, which were manned by 247 Bty.
 247 Battery then drew four more 3-inch guns from the School of Anti-Aircraft Defence at RAF Biggin Hill and deployed them to defend RAF Duxford.
 Meanwhile 246 Bty took over four 3-inch guns from 90th AA Rgt at Alexandra Palace and four more from 59th (Essex Regiment) AA Rgt at Walthamstow and deployed them to RAF Debden and RAF North Weald respectively.
 One section of 248 Bty manned two 3-inch guns at Biggin Hill while the rest of the battery manned Lewis Light machine guns (LMGs) at RAF Felixstowe (8 LMGs) and RAF Martlesham Heath (12 LMGs).

-World War II
+Second World War

 Phoney War

 After war was declared on 3 September there were numerous adjustments to AA Command's deployment as further units and equipment became available.
 During the autumn 79th (HY) AA Rgt handed over most of its responsibilities for airfields, and shifted towards the Gun Defence Area (GDA) round the port of Harwich and adjacent harbours, where Lt-Col Bazley-Green was appointed AA Defence Commander (AADC) with a Gun Operations Room (GOR) at Harwich: